 Pain in the Jaw or Arms When your heart is struggling, it sends out pain signals that can radiate up to your jaw and down your arms.
 The pain comes and goes.
 It is not persistent like the pain from a pulled muscle or dental issue.
 The pain may be accompanied by numbness, tightness, or tingling sensations.

 FatigueFeeling exhausted throughout the day with no known cause could be a sign of heart trouble.

 AnxietyConstant worrying or anxiety that is not related to a specific stressor in your life should be addressed.
-If you have trouble falling asleep at night, or you wake up in the middle of the night plagued by anxiety or feelings of doom and distress, talk to your doctor.
+You may have trouble falling asleep at night, or you may wake up in the middle of the night plagued by anxiety or feelings of doom and distress.

 Upper Back PainPay attention to pain across the upper back that radiates out toward the shoulders.
-If the pain comes and goes, and is not related to a known injury such as a pulled muscle, talk to your doctor.
+The pain may come and go, and is not related to a known injury such as a pulled muscle.

 Chest pain or pressureLong before a full-fledged heart attack occurs, you may experience a tightening or pressure in the chest.
 It may feel like somebody is squeezing your heart.
 The feeling may come and go, and often lasts for a few minutes.

 Paying close attention to your body could prevent a heart attack.
 If you experience any of these symptoms, request an appointment with your doctor right away.
 If you think you may be experiencing a heart attack, call 911.
 Do not attempt to drive yourself to the hospital.
 When it comes to a heart attack, minutes matter.